Bangladesh UN Peacekeeping Force: Casualties

-As a result of its contributions to various UN peacekeeping operations, 130 Bangladesh peacekeepers have lost their lives.
+As a result of its contributions to various UN peacekeeping operations, 168 Bangladesh peacekeepers have lost their lives and at least 257 injured.
 The leader of the Bangladesh contingent to Namibia (UNTAG), Lieutenant Colonel Md.
 Faizul Karim, died in Windhoek, Namibia, in 1989.
 He was the first Bangladeshi officer who died on a peacekeeping mission abroad.128 Bangladeshi Peacekeepers were posthumously awarded Dag Hammarskjöld Medals.

 The performance of Bangladesh's contingents has been described as being of the highest order and the appointment of several senior Bangladesh military officers as the Commander of UN peacekeeping missions and Senior Military Liaison Officers, may be seen as further recognition of the Bangladesh Army's growing esteem in the peacekeeping community.
 In 2008, the BBC in described the Bangladeshi UN Force as "the cream of UN peacekeepers".